flo-schu/peek/README.md

 6. [ ] what about zero sized images?
 7. [ ] Address memory problems when six images were taken from one nanocosm (need 1.2 GB memory)
 8. [ ] write cluster script to process images
+9. [ ] change design of struct path --> relative import to base directory.
+Otherwise its quite shit. should be possible and not too much work.
+Until then, write helper function to strip everything until datefolder and preprend current path.